manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example group6 -->
 ##### Filter groups
-`HAVING expression` is a useful clause to filter groups.
-If `WHERE` is applied before grouping `HAVING` works with the groups.
-For example let's leave only those years when an average rental rate of the films of that year was higher than 3.
-We get only 4 years:
+`HAVING expression` is a helpful clause for filtering groups.
+While `WHERE` is applied before grouping, `HAVING` works with the groups.
+For example, let's keep only those years when the average rental rate of the films for that year was higher than 3.
+We get only four years:

 <!-- intro -->
 ##### Example: